• About Us

 384 calories, 64g fat

 As far as light breakfast drinks go, this ingredient combination will give you a beautifully balanced juice.
-You can try it out if you’re not a fan of heavy smoothies.
+A hit among those who are not fans of heavy smoothies.

 You will need: